MarcosCobena/marcoscobena.github.io/items/tools.md

-**🆕 SQLite Browser** —almost every app ends up with a local SQLite DB, and can explore its content with it
+**SQLite Browser** —almost every app ends up with a local SQLite DB, and can explore its content with it

 <http://sqlitebrowser.org/>